Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 You should negotiate a pay-for-delete settlement.

 Once the contract arrives, you can make your first payment to Hunter Warfield.
 After 30 days, check your credit report with all three major credit bureaus.
 You should notice that Hunter Warfield has removed the collection entry from your report.
 If it is still there, contact Hunter Warfield and remind them of your agreement.
+Getting the debt removed will improve your credit score.

 Seek professional help

 The steps above could put your financial life on the mend within a couple of months.
-But you'll have to be persistent, thorough and determined.
+However, you'll have to be persistent, thorough and determined.
 When you have a job, a family and other everyday concerns, finding the time to write and mail letters and follow up with credit bureaus add a lot of stress.

 You'll have to pay a monthly fee plus a one-time setup fee.
 You will probably spend $500 to $600 over the course of four months to repair your credit score.
 With the right steps and some time, you’ll have your score back on track.
+Some credit repair companies offer free consultations.
+While they don't offer legal advice, they can explain their services, benefits and disclaimers before you hire them.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer